canuzdrn/netcore-web-api/README.md

 # What's wrong with traditional Layered Architecture ?
 Although, layered architecture may enable us to design our project according to *Seperation of Concerns* principle via implementing different layers such as Presentation Layer, Business Logic Layer and Data Access Layer;
 these layers are tightly-coupled, hence it is diffucult to maintain a largely scaled projects with this architecture.
 Also, Data Access Layer tend to be implemented as the inner-most layer in a traditional layered architecture and this design principle results in a costly migration process if it is decided to change the data access logic of the application.
-(Ex: Changing the DBMS) Hence application of DDD as in Onion Architecture enable us to developed loosely-coupled and maintainable code, where development process is based on the domain logic of the project which is the innermost layer of the architecture.
+(Ex: Changing the DBMS) Hence application of DDD as in Onion Architecture enable us to develop loosely-coupled and maintainable code, where development process is based on the domain logic of the project which is the innermost layer of the architecture.

 *Domain Driven Design : Domain driven design is an approach that emphasizes the modeling the domain of the application as the primary concern.
-The primary goal of DDD is to align the software's domain model closely with the real world domain it represents which0 leads to a more effective and expressive codebase.
+The primary goal of DDD is to align the software's domain model closely with the real world domain it represents which leads to a more effective and expressive codebase.

 ** Clean Architecture : Clean Architecture emphasizes the seperation of concerns and independence of various components in an application.
 The primary goal of Clean Arch is to establish a flexible and maintainable codebase that can easily adapt to changes and updates on requirements and technologies.